 Phone: (701) 231-9770

-This marks my seventh year at NDSU.
 I joined the communication faculty in 2008 after completing my Ph.D. at the University of Kansas.
-I attended Brigham Young University for my B.A. in broadcast journalism before completing an M.A. in group and organizational communication at the University of Illinois at Urbana-Champaign for my M.A. in organizational communication.
+Before then I attended Brigham Young University for my B.A. in broadcast journalism and the University of Illinois at Urbana-Champaign for my M.A. in organizational communication.

-This year is the beginning of my term as Director of Graduate Studies for the department.
-I enjoy working with graduate students and look forward to my new few years leading the program.
+Currently I serve as the Director of Graduate Studies for the department.
+I enjoy working with graduate students and look forward to my next few years leading the program.
 We offer both master’s and doctoral degrees, and are fortunate to have strong resources (e.g., faculty, course offerings, assistantships) dedicated to our graduate students.
 Our graduate programs are thriving, and I encourage students interested in these programs to contact me.